isomerpages/mlaw-corp/news/press-releases/_posts/2016-12-08-Errant-Licensed-Moneylender-Yap Boon Keng-Fined-7000.md

 {:start="5"}
-5. Forty-three other licensed moneylenders or their officers have been convicted and fined for offences under the Moneylenders Act since 2011 (see [Annex(PDF, 0.1MB)](/files/news/press-releases/2016/12/YapAnnex.pdf)).
+5. Forty-three other licensed moneylenders or their officers have been convicted and fined for offences under the Moneylenders Act since 2011 (see [Annex (0.1MB)](/files/news/press-releases/2016/12/YapAnnex.pdf)).

 {:start="6"}